-Over the past twenty years, he has developed a variety of innovative robots and directed evaluations of more than a hundred others in a range of sizes, including the first technology readiness level assessment of autonomous mobility for the U.S. Army's Experimental Unmanned Vehicle (XUV) (2002-2003).
+Adam Jacoff is a robotics research engineer at the National Institute of Standards and Technology (NIST) which is part of the U.S. Department of Commerce.
+Over the past thirty years, he has developed a variety of innovative robots and directed evaluations of more than a hundred others in a range of sizes, including the first technology readiness level assessment of autonomous mobility for the U.S. Army's Experimental Unmanned Vehicle (XUV) (2002-2003).

-He has conducted dozens of international robot competitions using the test methods as challenge tasks to guide innovation and measure progress (2000-present).
-He has conducted dozens of robot exercises to refine and validate the test methods with emergency responders and robot manufacturers (2005-present).
-And he has conducted dozens of comprehensive robot evaluations using the test methods to quantify key capabilities guiding more than $60M of purchasing decisions for civilian and military organizations (2010-present).
-He is now validating use of the test methods as repeatable practice tasks to focus operator training and measure proficiency.
+His current efforts are focused toward developing a suite of 50 standard test methods for response robots to objectively evaluate ground, aquatic, and aerial system capabilities and facilitate integration of emerging technologies.
+He has conducted more than thirty international robot competitions using the test methods as challenge tasks to guide innovation and measure progress (2000-present).
+He has conducted more than a hundred robot exercises to refine and validate the test methods with emergency responders and robot manufacturers, including dozens of comprehensive robot evaluations using the test methods to quantify key capabilities guiding more than $100M of purchasing decisions for civilian and military organizations (2005-present).
+He is now validating use of the test methods as repeatable practice tasks to focus remote operator/pilot training and measure proficiency for credentialing.

 He received a B.S. degree in Mechanical Engineering from the University of Maryland and a M.S. degree in Computer Science from Johns Hopkins University.